 As DevOps ways of working are becoming the norm, holistic DevOps cultures are more common.
 And automation and orchestration are essential to DevOps culture.

-Here, in DevOps world, you’re likely both automating and orchestrating.
+Here, in DevOps world, you’re likely both orchestrating and automating DevOps.
 Using both means they can be played off each other to streamline and accurately execute processes that lead to speedier and successful app deployments.
 You’ll likely start with automating individual technical tasks.
 Then, as you continuously automate, you’ll start orchestrating entire IT workflows that are comprised of numerous technical tasks.

 Well-orchestrated IT processes enable, support, and empower key DevOps theories of continuous integration (CI) and continuous delivery (CD).
 The more processes that are orchestrated, the more DevOps engineers can work with other teams to create apps that meet a lot more—perhaps one day all—requested requirements.